• Skip to primary navigation

 The pH scale measures how acidic or alkaline a substance is.
 A neutral substance such as pure water has a pH of 7!

 Acids form H+ ions in water.
-The higher the concentration of H+ ions the more acidic the solution is.
+The higher the concentration of H+ ions, the more acidic the solution is.

 Examples of acids

-Citric acid – found it citrus fruits
+Citric acid – found in citrus fruits

 Phosphoric acid – found in fizzy drinks